 The Nursery Manager, Behaviour Coordinator and Key Person will meet with the parents to discuss incidents that have occurred and give suggestions for intervention.
-Usual (recorded) observations and CCTV footage can be shared to ensure all parties have an understanding of usual developmental behaviour, acceptable behaviour, staff knowledge and expertise in supporting children developing behaviour.
-The EYFS Development Matters can be reviewed here to look at normal developing behaviour and attitudes.
+Usual, recorded, observations and CCTV footage can be shared to ensure all parties have an understanding of usual developmental behaviour, acceptable behaviour, staff knowledge and expertise in supporting children developing behaviour.